 An understanding of the entire design sequence and its relationship to external constraints such as financial, scheduling, equipment, and manpower requirements is essential.

-In planning the design process it is important to recognize the operator’s contracting strategy for engineering, fabrication, and installation.
+In planning the design process, it is important to recognize the operator’s contracting strategy for engineering, fabrication, and installation.
 Depending on how the contracting is structured between the various parties involved (e.g., engineering, hull fabrication, topsides fabrication, drilling, installation, etc.), different levels of project definition may be required at different stages of the project.
 In addition, there may be variability in the allocation of design work between the engineering and construction entities.

 The design process should include plans and schedules for possible model testing of the platform.
 Hydrodynamic model testing may be required in the design process to verify the analytical results and/or provide other data necessary for the design.